brotherbeer/mydocument/mynum/To-basic-integer.md

 bool in_range_sword() const;
 ```

-Convert the value of the object to the ordinary integer
+Convert to the ordinary integer
 ```C++
 char to_char() const;
 short to_short() const;